alisnic/nyny/README.md

 once the extension is registered.
 That method will be called with the app class as a parameter.

-Since NYNY has the same extension interface as Sinatra, some Sinatra extensions might work with NYNY, although that is not guaranteed.
-However, an extension written for NYNY will always work with Sinatra.
-(Forward compatible)

 # F. A. Q.
 TBD.